tdkehoe/iam/userid_keys.md

 3. Then, confirm the deletion by clicking **Delete key**.

 To delete an API key by using the CLI:
-1. Enter `bluemix iam api-key-delete NAME` in your command prompt, specifying the name of your key that should be deleted.
+1. Enter `ibmcloud iam api-key-delete NAME` in your command prompt, specifying the name of your key that should be deleted.